Alabama Unemployment Application

 Telephone: Use 1-866-2-FILE UC or 866-234-5382 (toll-free) to file your claim.
 You should use a touch-tone telephone to file your claim.
 Using a cellular telephone is not recommended.
 If you do not have access to a touch-tone telephone, you may use a designated telephone at a local One Stop Career Center or at a nearest Employment Service Office.

-Exhausted your regular unemployment benefits?
+Exhausted your regular Aalabama unemployment benefits?
 Apply for Emergency Unemployment Compensation (EUC08) online.